 Even those who know and love crisp, clean endive would never claim it a celebrated vegetable.
 Grown in the dark, in conditions similar to your ideal mushroom-growing climate (e.g., dark, cool, and humid), endive has a subtle bitterness when raw, but when sautéed or braised, that bitter edge shifts and the tender endive mellows, becomes nuttier, sweeter, and virtually transforms into a brand-new vegetable.

-Whether you prefer to scoop dips into the crunchy canoe-shaped leaves or chop the heads (also called chicons) for a refreshing salad add-in, endive is vegetable that’s too often neglected but arguably just as versatile as any other beloved leafy green—from kale to swiss chard.
+Whether you prefer to scoop dips into the crunchy canoe-shaped leaves or chop the heads (also called chicons) for a refreshing salad add-in, endive is a vegetable that’s too often neglected but arguably just as versatile as any other beloved leafy green—from kale to Swiss chard.

 1. Hello, my name is endive (aka chicory, Belgian endive, or Dutch witlof)